David Peralta Player Props: Dodgers vs. Pirates

-On Monday, David Peralta (.333 batting average in his past 10 games, with a double, a home run, two walks and three RBI) and the Los Angeles Dodgers play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
-First pitch is at 10:10 PM ET.
+On Tuesday, David Peralta (.529 slugging percentage in past 10 games, including one home run) and the Los Angeles Dodgers face the Pittsburgh Pirates, whose starting pitcher will be Luis Ortiz.
+First pitch is at 9:10 PM ET.

-In his most recent appearance, he strung together three hits (going 3-for-4) against the Royals.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Pirates.

 David Peralta Game Info & Props vs. the Pirates